ibalampanis/ai-ethics/guide.md

 </p>

 ### AI in the Court of Law
 Presumably, if judiciary systems use AI, cases could be evaluated and justice could be applied in a better, faster, and more efficient way.
 AI methods can potentially have a huge impact in many areas, from the legal professions and the judiciary to aiding the decision-making of legislative and administrative public bodies.
-Lawyer efficiency and accuracy can be increased in both counselling and litigation and existing software systems for judges can be complemented and enhanced through AI tools in order to support them in drafting new decisions.
+Lawyer efficiency and accuracy can be increased in both counseling and litigation and existing software systems for judges can be complemented and enhanced through AI tools in order to support them in drafting new decisions.
 It is argued that AI could help create a fairer criminal judicial system by making informed decisions devoid of any bias and subjectivity.
 However, there are many ethical challenges.
 Firstly, there is the lack of transparency of AI tools.
 Then, there is the possibility that AI decisions are susceptible to inaccuracies, discriminatory outcomes, embedded or inserted bias.
 And, lastly, there are many concerns for fairness and risk for Human Rights and other fundamental values.

 <p align="center">
   <img width="200" src="media/AI/ai_law.jpg" alt="">